 Additional elective coursework in the concentration allows you to develop skills and gain practical experience.
 You can choose courses in advertising campaign planning, brand strategy and management and advanced research methods that enable you to understand cutting-edge concepts that you may then apply in practicums and workshops.

 Upper level coursework

 Students complete their study of media advertising with a specialization, requiring three courses in an area of interest.
 These courses allow you to develop advanced skills and in-depth knowledge in an area of advertising that you find most interesting and helpful to your professional goals.
-Beginning in 2018, students pursuing the advertising concentration will be required to choose between Advertising Creative, Advertising Management, Media and Creative Advertising Strategies, Media Persuasion and Behavior, Media Psychology, or Media Research as their primary specialization.
+Beginning in 2021, students pursuing the advertising concentration will be required to choose between Advertising Creative, Advertising Management, Media and Creative Advertising Strategies, Media Persuasion and Behavior, Media Psychology, or Media Research as their primary specialization.